 ½ cup chocolate chip cookies (optional)

-Preheat the oven to 225°.
-In a small mixing bowl, beat the egg whites with cream of tartar on high speed until foamy.
+Preheat the oven to 225°F. In a medium mixing bowl of a stand mixer (or using a handheld mixer), beat the egg whites with cream of tartar on high speed until foamy.
 Add the sugar, 2 tablespoons at a time, beating consistently until the sugar is completely dissolved and the egg whites are glossy and stand in stiff peaks.
 If desired, gently fold in chocolate chips.

 Drop round spoonfuls of meringue (if added chocolate chips) or pipe through a pastry tube, 1-inch apart on waxed paper on a cookie sheet.